leliel12/yatel/doc/source/stats.rst

     nan

-A more advanced example
+A More Advanced Example
 -----------------------

-While Yatel it provides for the calculation of common statistics, ``stats`` module for its architecture facilitates data analysis of more complex environments easily integrating itself with the functionality of SciPy.
+While Yatel provides for the calculation of common statistics, ``stats`` module for its architecture facilitates data analysis of more complex environments easily integrating itself with the functionality of SciPy_.

 For example if we wanted to calculate
-`One-Way ANOVA <http://en.wikipedia.org/wiki/Analysis_of_variance>`_ with two environments of our netword
+`One-Way ANOVA <http://en.wikipedia.org/wiki/Analysis_of_variance>`_ with two environments of our network.

 .. code-block:: python